jipegit/awsdfirlab/README.md

  * Change its DNS server to *DC-01* (ie. 10.42.0.42) in the Network Adapter / IPv4 settings
  * [Join the *dfirlab.local* domain](https://www.dtonias.com/windows-server-2016-join-domain/) using the domain admin account (*adm-one*) so that it creates the computer account in the AD and restart

- Your lab environement is ready 🥳
+ Your lab environment is ready 🥳